 - How much an undergraduate course costs and how to get finance and funding

 - How much a postgraduate course costs and how to get finance and funding

 - How to repay your loan after your course

-Conservatoires can offer support in many ways – from any worries or anxieties you have to issues with accommodation, student visas or individual needs for disabilities or care leavers.
+Conservatoires can offer support in many ways – from any worries or anxieties you have to issues with accommodation, student visas, impairments, or care leavers.

 - Use your students’ union to join socials, activities and societies

 - Get support for worries or concerns about conservatoire life

 Disabled students and care leavers